'Phenomenal': Massive Meteorite Hid Two Minerals Never Before Seen on Earth

-A giant meteorite discovered in Somalia turned out to be like a scientific Kinder egg ... full of surprises.
+A giant meteorite discovered in Somalia turned out to be full of surprises.
 The El Ali meteorite is named for its landing location near the town of El Ali.
 It weighs in at 16.5 tons (15 tonnes) and is one of the largest meteorites ever found.
 Scientists researching its composition discovered it was hiding two new minerals never before seen on Earth.

 A research team at the University of Alberta in Canada discovered the minerals while examining a small 2.5-ounce (70 gram) slice of the space rock.
 The new minerals are named elaliite (for the meteorite's nearby town) and elkinstantonite in honor of Lindy Elkins-Tanton, the principal investigator for NASA's upcoming Psyche asteroid mission.